Table of Contents

 Inconsistency may allow for unintentional confusion in requirement understanding (when created in free format by multiple users/faculty).
 The simple builder enforces structure and thus eliminates ambiguity.

 Free Form does not allow institutions to take advantage of dependencies.
 The Dependency Card is shown on course pages, program pages, and proposal pages, and it highlights where the specific Course or Program is a requirement, helping to ensure the impact of course changes/cancellations is fully understood.

 Free Form does not allow institutions to take advantage of Course Sets.
 Course Sets allow you to group and define sets of courses that share a relationship and have the ability to reference the set elsewhere in the platform (typically in Programs).
 If you make a change to a course set in one place, it will update everywhere the course set is referenced saving manual duplicate entry.

 The Coursedog Product team is investigating notifications within the platform around changes/deletions to courses and programs.
 Free Form would not be able to take advantage of this functionality.

-All three requirements cards offer the following settings within the course and program templates as well as the form builder: display label, editable, visible, and “show in catalog”.
+Both requirements builders offer the following settings within the course and program templates as well as the form builder: display label, editable, visible, and “show in catalog”.

 Whatever you type in here will be the name of the tab on your forms.